Skip to Content

 Photos via Shutterstock

-You’ll find the magnificent Beara Peninsula finely plonked between Bantry Bay and the Kenmare River.
+You’ll find the magnificent Beara Peninsula finely plonked between Bantry Bay and the Kenmare River in West Cork.
 It’s here that you’ll discover a landscape that’ll never leave you.

 The Peninsula, which is arguably one of the most scenic places to visit in Cork, is best explored by foot, although you can see some of the finest scenery it has to offer on the Ring of Beara drive.